 “Our kids are like mosquitos,” I told my husband.
 “The swarm around picking at us until we swat them away.”

-The reality is kids need a touch point.
+The reality is this: kids need a touch point.

 I can’t be the touch point for 20 separate tasks.